-- A behaviour support plan (written plan based on a functional assessment of behaviour which contains different strategies designed to alter the environment and teach new skills to reduce challenging behaviour and increase quality of life) being developed for an individual, where everyone is involved. - □ This plan should reflect the person's needs and likes/dislikes and have strategies that are acceptable to them and others involved. - □ Preventative strategies (things used to reduce the likelihood of behaviour occurring) included in the plan and routinely used.
-These include skills teaching, environmental changes and strategies which promote quality of life (e.g. increasing inclusion in the community, supporting social relationships etc.). - A hierarchy of reactive strategies (things that are used after a behaviour occurs) are included in the plan to manage behaviour safely and to ensure that the least restrictive strategy (limiting the degree of restriction to someone's freedom of liberty) will be used. - □ All staff should know each person's behaviour support plan and follow it. - □ Staff, families and others receive training in the use of the behaviour support plan. - □ Staff rotas and resources should be organised to ensure that the behaviour support plan can be followed.
-E.g. by ensuring enough staff are on duty. - Regular meetings involving everyone so the behaviour support plan can be reviewed and updated.
-Data should be used in this process and further assessments completed if needed. - □ Staff and other people are provided with debriefing (opportunity to talk through an incident and consider changes of how to respond in future) after incidents of challenging behaviour to maintain everyone's well-being.

-- □ A comprehensive and individualised behaviour support plan (see Resource 5 for an example). - □ Methods for collecting data to monitor the plan (e.g. physical data sheets, computer programs for data collection etc.). - □ A system in place for reviewing and updating the plan and who is responsible for this.
+A behaviour support plan (written plan based on a functional assessment of behaviour which contains different strategies designed to alter the environment and teach new skills to reduce challenging behaviour and increase quality of life) being developed for an individual, where everyone is involved.
+This plan should reflect the person's needs and likes/dislikes and have strategies that are acceptable to them and others involved.
+Preventative strategies (things used to reduce the likelihood of behaviour occurring) included in the plan and routinely used.
+These include skills teaching, environmental changes and strategies which promote quality of life (e.g. increasing inclusion in the community, supporting social relationships etc.).
+A hierarchy of reactive strategies (things that are used after a behaviour occurs) are included in the plan to manage behaviour safely and to ensure that the least restrictive strategy (limiting the degree of restriction to someone's freedom of liberty) will be used.
+All staff should know each person's behaviour support plan and follow it.
+Staff, families and others receive training in the use of the behaviour support plan.
+Staff rotas and resources should be organised to ensure that the behaviour support plan can be followed.
+E.g. by ensuring enough staff are on duty.
+Regular meetings involving everyone so the behaviour support plan can be reviewed and updated.
+Data should be used in this process and further assessments completed if needed.
+Staff and other people are provided with debriefing (opportunity to talk through an incident and consider changes of how to respond in future) after incidents of challenging behaviour to maintain everyone's well-being.
+Th behaviour to maintain everyone's well-being. behaviour to maintain everyone's well-being. nings to ask to have a look at: A comprehensive and individualised behaviour support plan (see Resource 5 for an hings to ask to have a look at: A comprehensive and individualised behaviour support plan (see Resource 5 for an example).
+Methods for collecting data to monitor the plan (e.g. physical data sheets, computer \[\text{\text{Y}} behaviour to maintain everyone's well-being. nings to ask to have a look at: A comprehensive and individualised behaviour support plan (see Resource 5 for an example).
+Methods for collecting data to monitor the plan (e.g. physical data sheets, computer programs for data collection etc.). \[\begin{align} & & & & & & & & & & & & & & & & & & & hings to ask to have a look at: A comprehensive and individualised behaviour support plan (see Resource 5 for an example).
+Methods for collecting data to monitor the plan (e.g. physical data sheets, computer programs for data collection etc.).
+A system in place for reviewing and updating the plan and who is responsible for this. \[\begin{align} \be hings to ask to have a look at: A comprehensive and individualised behaviour support plan (see Resource 5 for an example).
+Methods for collecting data to monitor the plan (e.g. physical data sheets, computer programs for data collection etc.).
+A system in place for reviewing and updating the plan and who is responsible for this. \[\begin{align} \be hings to ask to have a look at: A comprehensive and individualised behaviour support plan (see Resource 5 for an example).
+Methods for collecting data to monitor the plan (e.g. physical data sheets, computer programs for data collection etc.).
+A system in place for reviewing and updating the plan and who is responsible for this.